-The City reserves the right, at its option, to redeem Certificates having stated maturities on and after August 1, , in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on August 1, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE CERTIFICATES - Optional Redemption").
+The City reserves the right, at its option, to redeem Certificates having stated maturities on and after August 1, 2033, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on August 1, 2031 or any date thereafter, at the par value thereof plus accrued interest to the date of redemption.
+The Term Certificates, hereinafter defined, are subject to mandatory sinking fund redemption as described herein (see "THE CERTIFICATES - Redemption Provisions").